Choosing a treatment option

 Different pesticide regulatory requirements in different countries mean that some effective treatment options are not available everywhere.

 Click on the shaded boxes in the matrix below (which is based on the case studies of best practice ant management) to identify potential solutions for your problem ant!
+Our spreadsheet of treatment products summarises most of the products available for controlling ants.

 |open area||forested / densely wooded area||residential area||agricultural / livestock area||near open water / rivers / streams||conservation area|